Stadium of Light: Name

 "The Estadio de Luz in Portugal isn’t the Stadium of Light, it is named after the area – Luz.
 It’s like, say, Elland Road or Old Trafford.
-We are the only club whose stadium has that name, and it was because of the history of the region that I named it".In the same interview, Murray revealed that shortly after the stadium opened he was approached by a representative of the Labour government asking if he would consider renaming the stadium after Diana, Princess of Wales, who died in September 1997.
-Murray refused the request as he believed the stadium should be named in honour of those in the region who had worked in darkness.
+We are the only club whose stadium has that name, and it was because of the history of the region that I named it".In the same interview, Murray revealed that, shortly after the stadium opened, he was approached by a representative of the Labour government, asking if he would consider renaming the stadium after Diana, Princess of Wales, who died in September 1997.
+Murray refused the request, as he believed the stadium should be named in honour of those in the region who had worked in darkness.

-The 'Of Light' suffix became a recognisable part of the Sunderland A.F.C. brand, and was used in a number of other areas related to the club; the Academy of Light is the club's training facility and youth academy, the Foundation of Light is a registered charity affiliated with the club and the Beacon of Light is a sports and education centre, owned by the Foundation, which is adjacent to the stadium.
+The 'Of Light' suffix became a recognisable part of the Sunderland brand, and was used in a number of other areas related to the club; the Academy of Light is the club's training facility and youth academy, the Foundation of Light is a registered charity affiliated with the club and the Beacon of Light is a sports and education centre, owned by the Foundation, which is adjacent to the stadium.
 The club's official magazine was called Legion of Light before it was discontinued in January 2017.

 In March 2010, Sunderland Chairman Niall Quinn announced the club were considering plans to sell naming rights to the stadium as a new way to boost income.
 The plans were shelved shortly after.
 The possibility of selling the naming rights was floated again by chief executive Margaret Byrne in 2013.
 Discussing the options of selling the stadium name in October 2018, chairman Stewart Donald said:"I think the fans should have a say on whether they are comfortable with it.
 My gut feel is that even if we didn't consult with them, the vibe I get is that they aren't particularly attached to the name of the stadium.
 It's not a sacred thing like some of the other grounds."